KillingSpark/rustysd/Readme.md

 Unclear how much work it is:
 * Get all the meta-targets and default dependencies right
+    * Individually these are probably small parts.
+But as a whole task it seems like much
+* Adding new units while running

 ## What could be done better